ServiceNow/azimuth/docs/docs/reference/configuration/project.md

         remote: Optional[str] = None # (2)
     ```

-    1. Class name to load
+    1. Name of the function or class that is located in `remote`. `args` and `kwargs` will be sent to the function/class.
-    2. Relative path to class. `class_name` needs to be accessible from this path.
+    2. Absolute path to class. `class_name` needs to be accessible from this path.

 === "Config Example with HF"